top of page

 That’s okay.
 Many people come to therapy not knowing what they want—just that something feels stuck, overwhelming, or missing.
 Together, we can gently explore what's going on and help you gain clarity.

-It varies.
-Some people benefit from just a few sessions.
-Others choose longer-term therapy to explore deeper emotional patterns or life transitions.
+It varies; some people benefit from just a few sessions and others choose longer-term therapy to explore deeper emotional patterns or life transitions.
 We’ll check in regularly and review how things are going so it stays helpful and aligned with your needs.

 Yes.
-You’re always in control of your therapy journey.
-Ideally, we would take time to reflect on the decision together in session to ensure it’s a supportive ending—but you’re never “locked in.”
+You’re always in control of your journey.
+Ideally, we would take time to reflect on the decision together in session to ensure it’s a supportive ending.

 What’s your therapeutic style like?

-Clients have described my style as approachable, collaborative, grounded and organic
+Clients have described my style as relational, collaborative, grounded and organic.

 I aim to meet you as a human first, not as a diagnosis or “problem to fix.”